 Drawing from real life is helpful for older students, but younger ones sometimes need a little help in seeing patterns that they can replicate themselves.
 This acorn cap may seem to be made up of a random collection of overlapping V shapes, but there is order to them.
 The ones on top are a bit larger, and then they get a bit smaller as they go down.
 If students follow the plan shown on the step by step tutorial, it will walk them through an easy process of creating the look themselves.

 Use Button below to Download a PDF Tutorial

 Acorn Coloring Page

-Materials for How to Draw an Acorn
+Materials to Draw an Acorn

 - Pencil.
 The Ticonderoga brand are the most reliable, make nice dark lines when you need them, and are the easiest to erase.
 Buying the pre-sharpened ones will save busy teachers a lot of time.

 - Eraser.
 Large ones you can hold in your hand do a much better job than just the pencil tip erasers, especially when erasing leftover pencil lines after tracing.

 - Black Sharpie Marker.
 These fine point permanent marker pens make nice black outlines, have a good tip for coloring, and never bleed when they get wet.
 Use them with good ventilation and add extra paper underneath to protect your tables.

 - Colored Pencils, Skin Color.
 If your budget allows for some really good colored pencils that lay down lots of soft color, without breaking all the time — this brand is amazing.
 In this case, the skin color collection is obviously very useful for drawing people, but also drawing things found in nature.
 On the plus side, they need to be sharpened by hand and won’t even fit in most classroom electric sharpeners.
 If you know, you know.